-As part of Actua's AI project, a suite of activities for youth is in development (publication will be online at actua.ca/en/activities).
-These activities, created for a high school audience are intended to provide interdisciplinary, hands-on exploration of AI concepts based on Actua's AI Education framework.
-These activities are appropriate for a variety of environments, including camps, clubs and classroom based workshops delivered by Actua's network members.
+As part of Actua's AI project, a suite of activities for youth has been developed and can be found on our website at actua.ca/actua-academy.
+These activities, created for a high school audience, are intended to provide interdisciplinary, experiential exploration of AI concepts based on Actua's AI Education Framework.
+These activities are appropriate for a variety of environments, including camps, clubs and classroom-based workshops delivered by Actua's network members.

-Each activity will have a recommended progression for educators who would like to work with students on AI through a multitude of lenses, culminating in a final action project connected to leveraging AI to create social change, connected to the United Nations' Sustainable Development Goals.
+Each activity will have a recommended progression for educators who would like to work with students on AI through a multitude of lenses, culminating in a final action project connected to leveraging AI to create social change, and connected to the United Nations' Sustainable Development Goals.
 Alternatively, smaller-scale AI explorations can be undertaken by using single activities, each of which is designed to take 1-3 hours, in order to investigate a single AI concept.